Photo by Justin Luebke. 6 minute read.

 All in all, recovery isn’t simple.

 Recovery is a journey and a process.
-More often than not, therapists and psychologists see that pure willpower, quitting cold turkey, and just white knuckling through your problems don’t really solve anything.
-This is because addictions are made up of many different facets of the consumer’s life and often tied to deep-rooted issues.
+More often than not, therapists and psychologists see that pure willpower, quitting cold turkey, and just white-knuckling through your problems don’t really solve anything.
+This is because habits, compulsions, or in severe cases, addictions are made up of many different facets of the consumer’s life and often tied to deep-rooted issues.
 It would be easy to blame a porn obsession on a high sex drive, but that is almost never the case.
 In fact, many porn consumers even suffer from severely low libido.

 Different stages of the recovery process may require different focuses and strategies.
 The basic principles remain the same but as the person grows and progresses, they should be adapting their plans and actions accordingly.
 It is very important to be aware of where they are in their recovery and what they need to be doing in order to have the most success.